Which changes of the Cyprus Company you must report to the Cyprus Registrar of Companies

 - Approve the purchase by the company of its own shares (applies only in public companies).

 You do not necessarily need to have a meeting of shareholders to pass a resolution.
-If the right amount of shareholders have told you they agree, you can confirm the resolution in writing.
+If the right amount of the shareholders of the Cyprus Company have told you they agree, you can confirm the resolution in writing.
 But you must write to all shareholders letting them know about the decision.